Hungryarie/four-in-a-row/README.md

 what works:
 - playing against a dump computer (plays random)
+- training pipeline for DDQN reinforcement learning model

 work to be done:
-- training a reinforcement learning model
+- optimizing the reinforcement learning model